Above: The Last Ice

 There’s a laboratory in an industrial suburb of Copenhagen that houses ice core samples collected by climatologists from glacial sites around the world.
 Stored to further research into climate change, this site may eventually contain the last ice from glaciers predicted to disappear in the near future.

 There is a glaciated icecap in the remote Peruvian Andes; Quelccaya.
 It is the largest tropical ice mass, providing pivotal information about the last ten thousand years of evolving climate, through air and dust trapped in falling snow and ice over the centuries; a water-based archive.
 Seasonal meltwater from this glacier flows through the high-altitude streams and bogs, where local farmers keep alpaca and llama.
+The glacier is retreating due to atmospheric warming and is predicted to be gone within 50 years, then the water sources will dry up.

 Part of ongoing inquiry via video, sound, text, research, mapping.